 Europe's Leading Men's Health Shockwave Clinic

-However, it is indisputable that Covid-19 is having very serious effects on the bodies autoimmune system, which impacts Erectile Dysfunction and long Covid is affecting people of all ages.
+It is now indisputable that COVID-19 is having very serious effects on the bodies autoimmune system, which impacts Erectile Dysfunction and LONG COVID is now affecting people of all ages.

 Emmanuele Jannini, professor of endocrinology and medical sexology at the University of Rome Tor Vergata in Italy, has also argued that ED may be a symptom of long Covid.

 In a scientific article published in July 2021 co-authored by Mr Jannini, he and a group of Italian scientists said erectile dysfunction was a “likely consequence of Covid-19 for survivors and considering the high transmissibility of the infection and the higher contagion rates among elderly men, a worrying phenomenon for a large part of affected patients”.

 A further area of future investigation will be around the damage COVID-19 causes to the blood vessels that supply blood to the penis.
 These blood vessels can become clogged with fatty deposits and calcium deposits resulting in damage to the endothelium (lining), meaning they lose their flexibility and ability not only to allow a free flow of blood but also to expand and contract.
 Damage to these blood vessels and build-up of deposits can be a trigger in the development of Peyronie’s disease.